JimvandeVen/meesterproef-1819/articles/article2.md

 ## What is socket

 Socket.IO is a library that enables real-time, two-way communication between the browser and the server.
-This works much in the way of eventlistners in Javascript.
+This works much in the way of event listeners in Javascript.
 The two communicating parties are a Node.js server and a Javascript client library.

 Each client that connects to the server will get a socket.
 This unique socket then can communicate with the other sockets through the server.
 I will explain how this works later on.